-NEW YORK (FOX5NY.COM) - Inside the Queens Library's Woodside Branch, something a little different happened on the children's floor.
+NEW YORK - Inside the Queens Library's Woodside Branch, something a little different happened on the children's floor.

 "Welcome to Drag Queen Story Hour," said Harmonica Sunbeam, who was in charge of story time on this afternoon.

 "The transition from nightclub to libraries has been absolutely overwhelming and astounding," Harmonica told Fox 5.

 Drag Queen Story Hour's goal is to teach children acceptance and introduce them to something new.

 "There may be a child in the audience that is feeling a little different.
 And now he may see me or she may see me and say, 'Wow, hey I feel a little different, too, and here's someone who's comfortable feeling different and is OK with that."

 The after-school program also involves singing and craft making.
 So far, it is a big hit.
 It is funded by the library system and openly gay City Councilman Daniel Dromm, who shared a video of the first story time in his district in Jackson Heights.